geneontology/geneontology.github.io/_docs/go-annotation-file-gaf-format-21.md

 #### With [or] From (column 8)
 Also referred to as **With, From** or the **With/From** column.
 This field is used to hold an additional identifier for annotations, for example, it can identify another gene product to which the annotated gene product is similar (ISS) or interacts with (IPI).
-An entry in the **With/From** field is *not* allowed for annotations made using the following evidence codes; EXP, IDA, IEP, TAS, NAS, ND.
+An entry in the **With/From** field is *not* allowed for annotations made using the following evidence codes: EXP, IDA, IEP, TAS, NAS, ND.
 However, population of the **With/From** is mandatory for certain evidence codes, see the documentation for the individual evidence codes for more information.

-Some examples are:
+Some permitted values are:

         DB:gene_symbol
         DB:gene_symbol[allele_symbol]